 Attn: DMI CISO/DPO

-If you are a California resident, who under the CCPA wish to exercise your rights to your Personal Data, you may submit a Data Subject Request by clicking on the following link: Submit A Data Subject Request or by calling our toll-free number at 1-855-309-8508.
-Additionally, if you wish to exercise your right to the sale of data under the CCPA, please visit the following link: Submit A Data Subject Request and select “Do Not Sell” as the request type.”
+If you are a California resident, who under the California Consumer Privacy Act (CCPA) wish to exercise your rights to your Personal Data, you may submit a Data Subject Request by clicking on the following link: Submit A Data Subject Request or by calling our toll-free number at 1-855-309-8508.
+Additionally, if you wish to exercise your right to the sale of data under the CCPA, please visit the following link: Submit A Data Subject Request and select “Do Not Sell” as the request type.